led-21/AppConsole/README.md

 # AppConsole

-This application takes any image and converts the pixels into characters and displays them on a console.
+This application processes any image by converting its pixels into characters and then displays them on a console.

 ## Result